15 min read

 Quip-specific integrations

-• Or use this as an opportunity to streamline how the workflow works
+• Or use this as an opportunity to streamline how the workflow works.

-Version history & personal notification settings
+Version history and personal notification settings

 You’re not on your own

 All of these items are expected and well-understood differences.
-After your import, Coda adds an Import Fixes page to your doc that points you directly to any items that need attention and explains how to address them.
+After your import, Superhuman Docs adds an Import Fixes page to your doc that points you directly to any items that need attention and explains how to address them.
 You won't have to spend time hunting.
 They'll be clearly called out and easy to work through.

 Final checks before import